 Because of many things, Stony Brook is a great place for families with children to consider.
 First of all, many other families with children live here, making Stony Brook a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Stony Brook has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Stony Brook’s overall crime rate is lower than average for the country.

 Stony Brook is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Stony Brook is a somewhat ethnically-diverse town.
 The people who call Stony Brook home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stony Brook residents report their race to be White, followed by Asian.
-Important ancestries of people in Stony Brook include Irish, German, English, and Russian.
+Important ancestries of people in Stony Brook include Irish, German, Russian, and English.

 The most common language spoken in Stony Brook is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Chinese and Langs. of India.